 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City of Hanahan, South Carolina's basic financial statements.
-The Supplemental Schedule of Fines, Assessments and Surcharges - General Fund is presented for purposes of additional analysis, as required by the State of South Carolina, but it is not a required part of the basic financial statements.
+The Supplemental Schedule of Fines, Assessments and Surcharges - General Fund and the Supplemental Schedule of E9-1-1 Revenues and Expenditures are presented for purposes of additional analysis, as required by the State of South Carolina, but they are not a required part of the basic financial statements.
 Such information is the responsibility of management, and the data was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Supplemental Schedule of Fines, Assessments and Surcharges - General Fund is fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the Supplemental Schedule of Fines, Assessments and Surcharges - General Fund and the Supplemental Schedule of E9-1-1 Revenues and Expenditures are fairly stated in all material respects in relation to the basic financial statements as a whole.